Calling it out: Backwards, sexist propaganda of 2013

 This product was seen at the John Lewis store in High Wycombe.
 Not familiar with this UK institution, I looked it up to find it has almost 650,00 likes.

 I imagine the day this product is on display in a museum, an artifact.
 People will look at it, baffled, not even understanding.
-Students will study how backwards the sexist culture was in 2013, wondering how and why our culture allowed and accepted all this, as if it were okay or funny or just normal.
+Students will study how backwards the world was in 2013, wondering how and why our culture allowed and accepted sexism as if it were okay or funny or normal.
+Can you imagine a game showing a Caucasian brain battling an African brain along with a bunch of stereotyped categories?

 Today, Salon posts: On Facebook, hating a religious or ethnic minority gets you banned, but hating half of humanity gets you Likes.”
 Women, Action, and Media wrote an open letter to Facebook detailing how pics of breastfeeding women get banned when images of rape don’t.